Why we work with academics

 - The availability of board materials on all IASB projects;

 - Access to high quality implementation resources which include webcasts and podcasts by IASB staff, Board member articles etc on the project web pages;

-- Access to a wide range of resources to assist academics to teach students to exercise judgment and determine the estimates needed for IFRS Standards application;
+- Access to a wide range of resources to assist academics to teach students to exercise the judgment needed for IFRS Standards application;

 - Opportunities to bring students to the IFRS Foundation; and

 - IASB input into research through specific events and programmes.

 The IFRS Foundation has a range of specific activities designed to engage with academics, including:

 Regional half-day IFRS teaching sessions in cooperation with regional academic accounting associations and others to assist IFRS teachers to implement framework-based teaching.
 The sessions also aim to encourage teaching that develops in students the ability to make the judgements that are necessary to apply principle-based accounting standards.

 - IFRS for SMEs Train the Trainers workshops

 Regional 'train the trainers' workshops, in cooperation with regional professional associations and the world's development agencies.
 These workshops are part of our programme to build capacity for the implementation of the IFRS for SMEs Standard, particularly in developing and emerging economies.